XRAY (VLESS + REALITY + VISION)

 So, let’s configure XRay server and client.

-XRay Server
+Server (Ubuntu)

 bash -c "$(curl -L https://github.com/XTLS/Xray-install/raw/main/install-release.sh)"

-xray uuid
+xray x25519

-Create a config file at /usr/local/etc/xray/config.json
+Create a config file at /usr/local/etc/xray/config.json:

 {